Ophthalmology (Eye) Practice Test 3

 - Retina

 Explanation: Answer reason: The sclera is the white, dense, fibrous outer coat of the eyeball that maintains globe shape and provides protection.
 It also serves as an attachment site for extraocular muscles.
 The iris is a pigmented structure controlling pupil size, the retina is the light-sensing inner layer, and the carotid is an artery not part of the eye’s outer layer.
-Category reason: This question tests identification of an eye structure and its function (the sclera as the protective outer coat), which is a foundational ophthalmic anatomy concept rather than a nursing intervention or prioritization task.

 Inflammation of the eyelids is known as?